Critical configurations for three projective views: Critical configurations for three views

-\begin{proof} Since the three cameras $Q_i$ on the other side have to be collinear, our critical configuration will not consist of all the points on $S_P$.
-By \cref{prop:reconstructible_codim_1_in_residual}, the set of critical points forms some codimension 1 subvariety of $S_P$, in other words, a curve $C_P\subset S_P$.
-Our goal will be to find this curve $C_P$.
+\begin{proof} Since the three cameras $Q_i$ on the other side have to be collinear, our critical configuration does not consist of all the points on the strict transform of $S_P$.
+By \cref{prop:reconstructible_codim_1_in_residual}, the critical points on $\widetilde{S_P}$ form a codimension 1 subvariety, the strict transform of a curve $C_P\subset S_P$.

-Since the three cameras $Q_i$ lie on a line, we know (by \cref{lem:generators_of_the_MVI}) that the ideal of their image in $\pxpxp$ is generated by three bilinear and three trilinear forms $(F_Q^{12},F_Q^{13},F_Q^{23},T_1,T_2,T_3)$.
+The three cameras $Q_i$ lie on a line, so by \cref{prop:generators_of_the_MVI}, the ideal of their image in $\pxpxp$ is generated by three bilinear and three trilinear forms $(F_Q^{12},F_Q^{13},F_Q^{23},T_1,T_2,T_3)$.
 The fundamental forms pull back to quadrics $S_P^{ij}$ through two camera centers, while the trilinear forms pull back to cubic surfaces through all three camera centers.
-This tells us that the curve of critical points $C_P$ is the intersection of $S_P$ with three cubic surfaces, all containing the three camera centers.
-In other words, the curve $C_P$ passes through all three camera centers, and has bidegree at most (3,3).
+Hence the curve $C_P$ is the intersection of $S_P$ with three cubic surfaces, all containing the three camera centers.
+It follows that $C_P$ is of type $(a,b,c_1,c_2)$ (recall \cref{def:type_of_curve}) with $a,b\leq3$ and $c_1,c_2\geq1$.

+The curve $C_P$ lies on all three quadrics $S_P^{ij}$ and its type $(a,b,c_i,c_j)$ depends on which quadric we consider since it is defined by the choice of permissible lines and the number of times it intersects two of the three camera centers.
+The permissible lines lie in the same family on all three quadrics, so $a$ and $b$ are independent of the choice of quadric.
+Furthermore, the total degree of the conjugate curve $C_Q$ depends (by \cref{prop:bidegree_on_P_->_bidegree_on_Q}) on the multiplicity of $C_P$ in the camera centers.
+Since the curve $C_Q$ is the same regardless of which quadric we consider, it follows that $C_P$ needs to have the same multiplicity in all three camera centers, the same is true for $C_Q$.

-If we assume that the three cameras centers $p_i$ are not collinear (by continuity, the argument will hold even if they are), we know that the three quadrics $S_Q^{ij}$ on the other side cannot be the same quadric.
-It follows that the conjugate curve $C_Q\subset S_Q^{12}\cap S_Q^{13}\cap S_Q^{23}$ has bidegree at most (2,2).
+If we assume that the three camera centers $p_i$ are not collinear, the three quadrics $S_Q^{ij}$ on the other side cannot be the same quadric.
+It follows that the conjugate curve $C_Q\subset S_Q^{12}\cap S_Q^{13}\cap S_Q^{23}$ is of type $(a',b',c_1',c_2')$ with $a',b'\leq2$.
+If, on the other hand, the camera centers $p_i$ are collinear, the resulting curve is still the intersection of quadrics and cubics, and so needs to satisfy $a',b'\leq3$.

-Furthermore, if $S_P$ is smooth, the curve $C_Q$ cannot pass through any of the three camera centers $q_i$, since this would imply that all three quadrics $S_Q$ contain the line spanned by the camera centers, which (by \cref{prop:singular_quadric_one_side_means_line_on_the_other}) violates our condition that $S_P$ is smooth.
+Furthermore, if $S_P$ is smooth, the curve $C_Q$ cannot pass through any of the three camera centers $q_i$, since this would imply that all three quadrics $S_Q$ contain the line spanned by the camera centers, which (by \cref{prop:what_are_the_conjugates}) violates our condition that $S_P$ is smooth.